dynamsoft-docs/barcode-reader-docs-js/programming/javascript/upgrade-guide/index.md

 If you have deployed the library files to your server, you'll need to replace the old files with the ones in the latest version.
 Download the latest version [here](https://www.dynamsoft.com/Downloads/Dynamic-Barcode-Reader-Download.aspx).

-Next, replace the value ("PRODUCT-KEYS") of `data-productKeys` with the license you receive based on License 2.0 (as mentioned in the section [Change your license](#change-your-license) above).
+Next, replace the value ("PRODUCT-KEYS") of `data-productKeys` with the handshake code or organization ID you receive based on License 2.0 (as mentioned in the section [Change your license](#change-your-license) above).

 ### API changes